Use the UTF-8 code page

 Use UTF-8 character encoding for optimal compatibility between web apps and other *nix-based platforms (Unix, Linux, and variants), minimize localization bugs, and reduce testing overhead.

-UTF-8 is the universal code page for internationalization and supports all Unicode code points using 1-4 byte variable-width encoding.
+UTF-8 is the universal code page for internationalization and is able to encode the entire Unicode character set.
 It is used pervasively on the web, and is the default for *nix-based platforms.

 -A vs. -W APIs